Having it all: 10 work-life balance tips for busy singles

 5. Think about the language you use in your dating profile

 If you’ve managed to carve out some time to get online and look for a partner, then make the most of it!
-Career-driven singles so often shoot themselves in the foot by using language like ‘I don’t have time to date’ or ‘my schedule is crazy’ – this may feel like honesty, but all it does is tell would-be suitors that they’ll never be a priority.
+Career-driven entrepreneurial types so often shoot themselves in the foot by using language like ‘I don’t have time to date’ or ‘my schedule is crazy’ – this may feel like honesty, but all it does is tell would-be suitors that they’ll never be a priority.
 A better approach is to tell the world (and yourself) that you’re aiming for a work-life balance: admit that you’re passionate about your job but also talk about how you like to unwind, and the things that take your mind off work.1

 6. Don’t think that you have to pursue every lead

 You may have heard that it’s best to say yes to every opportunity, just in case.
 Yet, while this can work, it’s more often a recipe for stress and indecision, especially when it comes to making choices on a tight schedule.
 What’s more, a phenomenon called the paradox of choice says that more options lead to less satisfaction.
 To have more balance then, know that it's ok to say no. Rather than trying to skim-read a bunch of dating profiles, for instance, restrict yourself to just a few each day, giving yourself the time to really think about potential compatibility.2

 7. Lunch dates and coffee dates are your friends